Poppapies/Double-A-SnakeGame-Project/README.md

 README - Ahmed&Ahmed
 Written in C++ by Ahmed&Ahmed Group (Ahmed_Abdalraouf & Ahmed_Walid).
-This file is NOT a full cover for the code but a simplification of the main highlights of it.
+This file is NOT a full cover for the code but rather a simplification of main highlights.

 purposes & Control:
 This game is a simple console-based snake game written as a part of the second-year Object-Oriented Programming Final project.